 The Accord created a platform for industry and government to work together to meet some of the key challenges facing the sector including skills and labour shortages, unclear regulations, a lack of coordinated leadership, an uncertain pipeline of work and a culture of shifting risk.

-Under Alert Level Three, construction businesses can start work again but strict hygiene measures must be put in place – and office staff who can work from home should continue to do so.
+In the past, under Alert Level Three, construction businesses have started work again, but strict hygiene measures must be put in place – and office staff who can work from home should continue to do so.

 Building Performance – www.building.govt.nz

 Find out what COVID-19 means if you are in the construction sector, work for council, retailers and suppliers to the sector, or a homeowner or renter.

 Construction Health and Safety New Zealand (CHASNZ) - www.chasnz.org

 The New Zealand COVID-19 Construction Protocols provide ‘how to’ guidance which sit below the COVID-19 Standard for New Zealand Construction Operations.
 These protocols are live documents, which will be kept updated by a working party of health and safety practitioners from across industry and can be adapted on a site by site basis.